texasflood/Alsa-Mixer/README.md

 And then restart the Gnome shell

-This is an updated version with a bug fix, the original code was written by Victor Aurélio Santos.
+This is an updated version with a bug fix and several new features and improvements, the original code was written by Victor Aurélio Santos.
 The bug fix is related to a corner case, when the volume reaches 100%, the extension crashes as the regular expression does not handle three digits.
 In normal use, when the volume reaches 100%, the volume controller crashes.
 I have also added a simple mute detector.

 To mute/unmute without closing the menu, toggle the Sound switch with the spacebar.

+This is not being maintained any more.

 License GPLv3